 To calculate the average issue price per share of preferred stock, you need to know the par value and the additional paid in capital of the stock.
 The par value is usually expressed as price per share of the stock.
 For example, the company may state that the par value of the preferred stock is $50 per share.
 The additional paid in capital, on the other hand, is the total amount excess of the par value for all the preferred shares issued.
 For example, the additional paid in capital may be $100,000.

-Number of Stocks
+Researching the Number of Stocks

 For the calculation, you also need to know the number of preferred shares issued.
 The company may authorize the issuance of a number of stocks, but release them in several phases.
 Unless the company has already released all the stocks for which it has authorized issuance, you need to focus on the number of shares already issued.
 For example, the company may authorize the issuance of 100,000 shares, but only release 10,000 shares at a time.
 At the time of calculation, the company may have already issued 50,000 shares.